We think of college as being a four-year commitment. But the reality is, most students…

 Many parents are reluctant to require their students to work during their college years.
-They don’t want work to distract from the main task at hand–studying and maintaining a good grade point average.
+They don’t want to work to distract from the main task at hand–studying and maintaining a good grade point average.

 There are recent studies, including one published last year in Inside Higher Ed , however, that contradicts this assumption.
-The study concluded that the more money parent pay for their children’s college expenses, the worse the children perform.
+The study concluded that the more money parent pays for their children’s college expenses, the worse the children perform.

 According to a recent article in U.S. News even students who work as many as twenty hours a week also earn better grades.
 Assuming your student only earns the minimum wage, those twenty hours of work would reduce your out-of-pocket cost for college by about $3500 a year.

 Another strong argument in favor of having your student have a job on campus and during the summer is that they will have a significant advantage when they enter the labor market after graduation.
-Any type of student job can not only help fund college costs, but also give a student valuable experience that translates to the world of work.
+Any type of student job can not only help fund college costs but also give a student valuable experience that translates to the world of work.
 In today’s labor market, that’s a huge benefit.

 So how much should your student be able to earn on their work each year to help pay for college?

 We believe it is realistic for a student to earn $3500 from campus work and an additional $1500 from summer work.
 That’s $5000 of “skin in the game” from your student, which means much less strain on the family budget.
 Besides, the first $6300 in gross income is not assessed under the Federal EFC formula.